nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_suit_external_memory.rst

 Limitations
 ***********

-* The secure domain and companion image candidates must always be stored in MRAM.
+* The Secure Domain and companion image candidates must always be stored in MRAM.
   Trying to store those candidates in external memory will result in failure during the installation process.

 * The companion image needs a dedicated area in the executable region of the MRAM that is assigned to the application domain.